Race Details

 Sharks?
 No. Sharks only swim in salt water.
 They are present off the eastern coast of Cape Cod but have not yet developed the capability to jump into the air, over the beach and woods, and land in a kettle pond.
 Perhaps some day.

 Alligators?
 Snakes?
 (Yes, we are answering questions that have been asked of us.)
 Again, no. Alligators are far, far, far further south (think Georgia and Florida).
 There are no poisonous snakes anywhere on Cape Cod.
-Once every few years on a trail run we will come across a small, Black Racer snake, which quickly scurry away.
+Once every few years on a trail run we will come across a small, Black Racer snake sunning itself in the path, and which quickly scurries away.
 There are no snakes of any kind swimming in the ponds.
 You may see small fish or a harmless box turtle (less than a foot long) as you swim.
-In 30 years of swimming and paddling across Cape Cod ponds your race directors have seen snapping turtles only three times, and those awesome creatures kept to themselves, as they always do unless provoked.
+In 30 years of swimming and paddling across Cape Cod ponds your race directors have seen snapping turtles only four times, and those awesome creatures kept to themselves, as they always do unless provoked.

 The best lodging?
 We’re a bit partial: we love our sponsor Nauset Rentals.
 They have weekend rental houses available at competitive prices.